 I decided to do some digging around for articles and suggestions about formatting for self-publishing a poetry book title.

-In the end, I found that the easiest, quickest, and most flexible means of formatting a manuscript for poetry was to use two free software tools — one for Kindle Direct Publishing and one for Draft2Digital.
+In the end, I found that the easiest, quickest, and most flexible means of formatting a manuscript for poetry was to use two free software tools.

 I’ll start with how I fixed the issues on Kindle.

 More reading: Free Sites To Publish Your Poetry Online

 First, make sure that your Word document is formatted exactly the way you want.

 It’s a good idea to check your page breaks, line and paragraph breaks, title page, and perhaps chapter titles if you have them.